aeciopires/my_helm_charts/monitoring/grafana/README.md

 helm repo update
 ```

-Download and custom configure the parameters for deploy of Grafana.
+Download and configure the parameters for deploy of Grafana.

 ```bash
 cd ~